AchalNeet12/BERT-powered-Chatbot/README.md

 ## 🚀 Features:
 1. **Category-based Responses**:
-  Users can select a category (General, Artificial Intelligence, Programming, or Cloud Computing) and ask questions related to that category.
+  -Users can select a category (General, Artificial Intelligence, Programming, or Cloud Computing) and ask questions related to that category.
 The chatbot will provide relevant responses based on predefined question-answer pairs.
 2. **BERT-powered NLP**:
-  The chatbot uses BERT, a state-of-the-art model for natural language understanding, to generate embeddings for user input and match them with predefined questions.
+  -The chatbot uses BERT, a state-of-the-art model for natural language understanding, to generate embeddings for user input and match them with predefined questions.
 This ensures accurate and context-aware responses.
 3. **Cosine Similarity Matching**:
-  The chatbot uses cosine similarity to compare the user’s query with predefined questions in the selected category, providing the most relevant response based on semantic similarity.
+  -The chatbot uses cosine similarity to compare the user’s query with predefined questions in the selected category, providing the most relevant response based on semantic similarity.
 4. **Predefined Question-Answer Database**:
-  The chatbot is equipped with a set of predefined questions and responses for different categories, allowing users to instantly interact and receive relevant information.
+  -The chatbot is equipped with a set of predefined questions and responses for different categories, allowing users to instantly interact and receive relevant information.
 5. **Streamlit-based Interface**:
-  The application is built using Streamlit, a popular Python library for creating interactive web applications.
+  -The application is built using Streamlit, a popular Python library for creating interactive web applications.
 This makes it easy to deploy and share the chatbot interface.

 ##  🤖 Technologies Used:
 - Python: The primary programming language for building the chatbot.